 It’s easy to return from a trip with an overwhelming number of images.
 What’s your advice for picking out the best?

-I do strongly suggest you do a bit of editing as you go along, during long car journeys or at the end of each day.
-But, once I return, I do tend to leave it a little while.
+I strongly suggest you do a bit of editing as you go along, during long car journeys or at the end of each day.
+But, once I return, I tend to leave it a little while.

 I find that, as images can be so entangled with the emotion of the experience, you can get very emotionally attached to an image.
-However this might not be, artistically, your best shot.
+However, this might not be, artistically, your best shot.
 Revisit a few months later and you can judge better what makes the most successful image.

 And you know what?
 It all depends on your output.
 Are you looking for something to hang on your wall, enter into a competition, or just share your experience with family?